kgone1211/ECA-Health-Hub/WHOP_SETUP.md

 # Whop Integration Setup Guide

-This guide will help you set up the ECA Health Hub v2.0 app for deployment on the Whop platform.
+This guide will help you set up the EFH Health Hub v2.0 app for deployment on the Whop platform.

 ## Environment Variables